sveltejs/svelte/documentation/docs/03-template-syntax/03-each.md

 {#each expression as name, index}...{/each}
 ```

 Iterating over values can be done with an each block.
 The values in question can be arrays, array-like objects (i.e. anything with a `length` property), or iterables like `Map` and `Set` — in other words, anything that can be used with `Array.from`.
-For reactive values, changes in state are determined by comparing old and new items at the same index in the iterated sequence.
-As such, an "unkeyed" each block is best suited for values whose length stays fixed, since changes in positions of items will be interpreted as changes in state.
+For reactive values, change in state is based on an item's index in the iterated sequence.
+As such, changes in the positions of items are interpreted as changes in state.

 ```svelte
 <h1>Shopping list</h1>